 Finally, exports help domestic companies gain a competitive advantage.
 Through exporting, they learn to produce a variety of globally-demanded goods and services.

 Four Ways Countries Increase Exports

 As a result, governments are now more likely to provide subsidies to their industries.
 The subsidy lowers business costs so they can reduce prices.
-This strategy has a lower risk of retaliation.
+This strategy may lower the risk of retaliation.
 If other countries complain, the government can say the subsidies are temporary.
-For example, India claims the subsidy allows its poor to afford basics like fuel and food.
+For example, India claims that the subsidy allows its poor to afford basics like fuel and food.
 Some emerging markets protect new industries.
 They give them a chance to catch up with technology in developed markets.

 A third way countries boost exports is through trade agreements.
-Once protectionism has lowered trade for everyone, countries see the wisdom in reducing tariffs.
+Once protectionism has lowered trade, countries may see the wisdom in reducing tariffs.
 The World Trade Organization almost succeeded in negotiating a global trade agreement.
 But the European Union and the United States refused to end their agricultural subsidies.
 As a result, countries rely on bilateral and regional agreements.

 Countries try to increase exports by lowering their currency value.
 That has the same effect as subsidies.
 It lowers the prices of goods.
 Central banks reduce interest rates or print more money.
 They also buy foreign currency to raise its value.
 Countries like China and Japan are better at winning these currency wars.

 The United States can produce everything it needs, but emerging market countries can make many consumer items for less.
 The cost of living is low in China, India, and other developing countries.
 Employers can pay their workers less, creating a comparative advantage.